-The surface of the land ... is made by nature to decay ...
-Our fertile plains are formed from the ruins of the mountains.
+The surface of the land $\dots$ is made by nature to decay $\dots$ Our fertile plains are formed from the ruins of the mountains.
 (Hutton 1788[2010], 7)

 I begin my story of sediment in the Himalayas, the mountain range that that stretches for 2500 kms from Afghanistan in the west to Myanmar in the east.
 There is disagreement as to when the Himalayas were formed, but most scientists concur that around 50 Mya, the Indian tectonic plate, which had been nudging northwards from Gondwana since about 120 Mya, began to collide with the Eurasian plate.
 The Tethys Ocean that had intervened between them was closed, its oceanic crust was subducted under the Eurasian plate and the northern continental margins of the Indian plate were thrust upwards to form the Himalayas (Raymo and Ruddiman 1992; Vogeli 2016).
-The Himalayas are made up of four parallel litho-tectonic units, the highest of which is crystalline rock, with the others made up of sedimentary rock, volcanic rock and ophiolites, all of which are the remnants of previous sedimentary cycles or tectonic events (Vogeli 2016).
+The Himalayas are made up of four parallel litho-tectonic units, the highest of which is crystalline rock, with the others made up of sedimentary cycles or tectonic events (Vogeli 2016).
 The mountains form a physical barrier to cold air masses from arid central Asia moving southwards and moist, warm air of the south Asian monsoon moving northwards.
 While the main driving force of the Himalayas is the ongoing Asian-Indian convergence, it is the monsoon that plays a major role in its weathering and erosion (see Figure 1) and, some would argue, in the tectonic process itself (Allen and Armstrong 2012).